×

 The Levitical priesthood and the law were necessary parts of the Old Covenant.
 Someone greater than the Levite priests was needed because of the insufficiency of the law to make people perfect.

-Paul points out that if the system of the Levitical priesthood (the law) made the people perfect there would have been no need for a priest to be appointed outside of the Levitical priesthood.
-Paul points out that the people received the Law on the basis of the Levitical priesthood.
-And because the Levite priests did not bring perfection then neither did the law.
+The Pauline Author points out that if the system of the Levitical priesthood (the law) made the people perfect, there would have been no need for a priest to be appointed outside of the Levitical priesthood.
+The Pauline Author points out that the people received the Law on the basis of the Levitical priesthood.

-Paul writes that the law was received on the basis of the Levitical priesthood.
+The Pauline Author writes that on the basis of the Levitical priesthood the people received the law (v 11).
 The priests were an integral part of the law.
-In Numbers 18:5 God said (talking about the Levites), “So you shall attend to the obligations of the sanctuary and the obligations of the altar, so that there will no longer be wrath on the sons of Israel.”
-God gave the Israelites many laws concerning gifts, sacrifices, and behavior.
-These priests, acting as mediators, brought offerings to God on behalf of the Israelites.
-This was a picture of the greater high priest to come.
+In Numbers 18:5, God said to the Levites, “So you shall attend to the obligations of the sanctuary and the obligations of the altar, so that there will no longer be wrath on the sons of Israel.”

-On their own, the Levitical priests and the Law made nothing perfect.
-Therefore, a better priest and a better covenant were needed.
-The Old Testament law did, however, serve a purpose: it made the Israelites aware of their sin and pointed towards the work of Christ (through animal sacrifices), but it had no inherent power to forgive sins, make us right before God, or clear our consciences.
-Therefore, Paul says the old law must be set aside because of its weakness and uselessness.
-The work of Christ and His power as our high priest gives us a much better hope because it offers eternal salvation.
+The Old Testament Law did, however, serve a purpose: it made the Israelites aware of their sin and pointed towards the work of Christ (through animal sacrifices).
+But it had no inherent power to forgive sins, make us right before God, or clear our consciences.
+Therefore, the Pauline Author says the old Law must be set aside because of its weakness and uselessness.

 Biblical Text